 Because I run a business, my taxes are much more complicated than they used to be.
 But, I still remember how stressful it was to prepare for and file my taxes each year when I wasn’t running my own business.
 I remember gathering W-2s, school documents, etc. Mine were fairly simple compared to some people’s taxes, but it was still stressful.

 The way I felt was not uncommon, as the average person can become very overwhelmed during tax season.
 So today, I have several helpful tax return tips so you can take the necessary steps in order to prepare for tax season.

 And, if you’re brand new to filing your tax return, then you may be even more confused.
 Filing tax returns comes annually, but it’s still something that pretty much everyone dreads, even if they are getting money back.

 It’s hard to gather your paperwork, know how to file, and what to do with your money if you do get a refund, and this is exactly why I wanted to discuss tax return tips with you today.

 Even though you still have a little bit of time before your tax return is due, it is so very important to start preparing for tax time now.
 Many people wait until the very last moment, and that can lead to mistakes, forgetting forms, spending more money on filing (forgetting tax deductions!), and more.

-To help you feel more prepared and less overwhelmed, I have some great tax return tips for 2020.
+To help you feel more prepared and less overwhelmed, I have some great tax return tips.